PaulKinlan/paul.kinlan.me/content/2016-06-14-serverless-sync-in-web-apps.markdown

 ### Wrapping up

-I will end this all by saying that this is a massive hack and it shouldn't be used for actual private data - right now if goes out on the network if people have the URL to the torrent then it will be accessible.
+I will end this all by saying that this is a massive hack and it shouldn't be used for private data - right now if goes out on the network if people have the URL to the torrent then it will be accessible.

 I do think the concept is important, the ability to synchronise data and have no middle-man or